JacksonKuo/blog/_posts/2025-2-27-app-defense-part-8.markdown

 # Twilio

 I don't really want to do E2E tests for this.
 For one reason, I'm using a Twilio trial account, and I only have $15.2346 left.
-Though Twilio does have test credentials that don't charge[^6]
+Twilio does have test credentials that don't charge for SMS[^6] [^7].
+However these creds don't appear to work for the Verify only for sending SMS and will result in a `Resource not accessible with Test Account Credentials` error.
+So mocks it is then.

 #### Logging / Debugging

 I move the Twilio code from the controller to it's own service.
-I ran into a few issues while triaging so I put in some slf4j logging.
+I ran into a few issues while triaging so I put in some `slf4j` logging.

 `private static final Logger logger = LoggerFactory.getLogger(MfaService.class);`